Isha77agarwal/swo-redefined/docs/fellowship.md

 Fellowship is calculated (for our benefit) on per day basis.
 Deduction dates are removed from the days of the month while calculating the fellowship.
 HRA and other benefits are also added if required.

+For Ph.D. fellowships, JRF and SRF have different amounts, so it is important to check if current student is eligible under JRF and SRF.